 Plant Solomon's seal from young plants in spring.
 Although it is possible to grow from seed it can take up to four years before your plant would be large enough to flower.

 When to divide

-Divide in spring as they buds break from the rhizomes.
+Divide Solomon's seal in spring as the buds break from the rhizomes.
 Chop into sections, making sure there’s a bud at the top.

 Re-plant in friable, humus-rich soil or pot up and plant the following autumn.

-Sawfly can strip the leaves in June and July: their larvae overwinter in the ground.
+Sawfly can strip the leaves off Solomon's seal in June and July: their larvae overwinter in the ground.
 Personally, I let the birds pick them off for me.

 Varieties and similar, closely-related plants